 About me

-Before my Ph.D. program, I obtained a bachelor’s degree in physics (primary) and computer science (secondary) at Peking University.
-I used to work as research interns at Microsoft Research Asia (mentored by Chin-Yew Lin) working on grounded langauge acquisition, Microsoft Semantic Machines (mentored by Anthony Platanios) working on graph nerual networks, and Microsoft Research Lab at Redmond (mentored by Corby Rosset working on large language models.
+I obtained my Ph.D. from Johns Hopkins University in natural language processing, advised by Professor Benjamin Van Durme.
+Before my Ph.D. program, I obtained a bachelor’s degree in physics at Peking University.
+I used to work as a research intern at Microsoft Research (mentored by Corby Rosset), Microsoft Semantic Machines (mentored by Anthony Platanios), and Microsoft Research Asia (mentored by Chin-Yew Lin).
 I was a visiting student at Johns Hopkins University in 2018, mentored by Hongyuan Mei and Jason Eisner.

 My research

-In the past, I worked on other fields such as (ordered by reversed time): information extraction, prompting (for which I won the Best Short Paper award in NAACL 2021), time-series analysis, and data-to-text generation.
+In the past, I worked on efficient language modeling (thesis topic), information extraction, prompting (for which I won the Best Short Paper award in NAACL 2021), time-series analysis, and grounded language acquisition.

 Walless

-I am more known as hiaoxui, who is the founder of WallessPKU.
-Walless is a platform that helps Chinese netizens to circumvent the Great Firewall.
-For over 7 years, I have been developing and funding this non-profit project to help tens of thousands people to access the internet without censorship.
+I am also known as hiaoxui, the founder of WallessPKU.
+Walless is a platform that helps Chinese students to circumvent the Great Firewall.
+For over 8 years, I have been developing and funding this non-profit project that benefits tens of thousands of people to access the internet without censorship.

 My name